 Instability: When it’s exposed to sunlight, it is changed to a less UV-absorbent form, which would seem to compromise its effectiveness.
 According to a 2005 study, researchers exposed various chemical sunscreen ingredients, including octinoxate, to UV rays.
 The results showed that the exposure reduced octinoxate’s ability to protect from UV rays.
 In a 2008 scientific article, the authors write, “Upon exposure to sunlight, octinoxate degrades into a photoproduct with less UV-absorbing ability.”

-Increased free radicals: In the aforementioned study, exposure to UV rays produced free radicals in the films that persisted even after exposure had ended.
+Increased Free Radicals: In the aforementioned study, exposure to UV rays produced free radicals in the films that persisted even after exposure had ended.
 That means that this ingredient could be increasing the damage to skin from UV rays, and that the damage could continue even after skin is out of the sun.
 Some manufacturers combine sunscreen ingredients with other antioxidants in an effort to quench this free-radical damage, but so far we don’t have enough studies to know if that’s helping.
 A 2005 study, for example, looked at exactly what several chemical sunscreens did in the skin to reduce sunburn.
 The authors concluded: “These findings suggest that sunscreens may prevent redness partly by UV absorption and partly by inhibition of the skin’s inflammatory response.
 As such, sunscreens might promote instead of protect against melanoma.”

-Disrupt hormones: A 2004 animal study found the chemical to have estrogenic activity.
+Hormone Disruptor: A 2004 animal study found the chemical to have estrogenic activity.
 Whether or not these same effects would be seen in humans is not yet clear.